2026 Open House & Appreciation Dinner

 a BCVFD member or call (575) 588-0014 or click this link for more information and to apply.

 If you would like to volunteer in the department but you do not want to be a firefighter then think about joining as an auxiliary member.
 The auxiliary members are community landowners who make delicious foods and desserts and assist with the department’s fundraisers and social events.
-Please call or email Lt.
-Sanchez-Praiswater for more information on the BCVFD’s Auxiliary.
+Please call or email Chief Sanchez-Praiswater or Captain Brian Gallagher for more information on the BCVFD’s Auxiliary.

 The Insurance Service Office (ISO) rating for the department is 6/6X.
 This rating is granted after a thorough inspection by the State Fire Marshal and is determined by the department’s firefighting capabilities (active members, apparatuses, equipment, water sources and availability, training, etc.).
 The BCVFD has two designated main stations: one located in the Brazos Canyon, and the other in the Ponderosa area.
 The primary funding for the department comes from the State Fire Marshal’s Office and is based on the number of main stations and the overall equipment in the stations.